Celebrating 10 years of Archtober: a look at some architecturally significant buildings in our district.

 The first alteration of 213-215 Water Street took place in 1902, when the lessee, Berlin Aniline Company, installed a new elevator shaft, framed the old hatchways on all floors, and replaced one of the ducts/chimneys with a built-in one.
 In 1917, architect Emery Roth (1871-1948), extended the stairway with a walkway to the roof and installed a new fire escape in the front of the building.

 The buildings passed between a few hands, and in 1973 the City of New York granted the Museum a lease for it.
 In the mid-late 1990s the Seaport Museum recreated the missing cast-iron ground floor facade, which had been removed at some point over the years, and transformed the wooden column-filled first floor into an art gallery.
-The Thompson Warehouse is currently closed in anticipation of renovations slated to begin soon.
+Thomson & Co. is currently closed for renovations.
 The project will transform the building into an education hub for the Museum and a gathering space for the local community, that will include new elevators, climate control systems, and full ADA accessibility.

 Ellen S. Auchmuty Building (1885)